JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 ---
 layout: post
-title: "Blackfriars affordable housing circus"
+title: Blackfriars affordable housing circus
-subtitle: "Council wastes £10m buying homes it failed to secure as social rent"
+subtitle: Council wastes £10m buying homes it failed to secure as social rent
 published: false
 ---
-Southwark Council annonced last week that 56 new Council homes have been provided in a new development at Blackfriars Circus and these are a step towards achieving the Council's target of 11000 new homes over the next 30 years.
+Southwark Council announced last week that 56 new Council homes have been provided in a new development at Blackfriars Circus and these are a step towards achieving the Council's target of 11000 new homes over the next 30 years.

 The reality is somewhat different and is worth examining.